Private Medical Insurance Costs

 Will my age have a bearing?

+Yes.
 Providers will increase your premiums in line with your age, and these tend to increase significantly for those over 50 years of age, primarily because the risk of making a claim at 50 and over is much higher.
+However, there are products that can help you reduce the impact of this.
+For instance, there are packages that reward you for making healthy lifestyle choices.

 Do I have to have private medical insurance?